edwards-bird-lab/bird_genomics_review/phylogenomic_stats_figure/figure2.md

 G. A. Bravo, C. J. Schmitt, S. V. Edwards
 01/17/2021

-## This script creates figure 2 - a plot showing the number of loci (on a natural log scale) through time for avian phylogenomic studies
+## This script recreates figure 2 - a plot showing the number of loci (on a natural log scale) through time for avian phylogenomic studies

 The data: phylogenomic_stats.csv